wp-plugins/advanced-ads/readme.txt

 display ads by conditions based on the visitor

-* all devices, mobile only or exclude mobile users
+* display ads on all devices, mobile only or exclude mobile users
 * hide all ads from logged in users based on their role

 = ad injection =